andreasvirkus/cottage/src/index.md

 **Disclaimer** This site is still in early stages of getting set up.
 Forgive any typos and stupid humour you might find (one of those might improve over time).
-Also pardon the filler context–I don't have a whole lot of ideas of my own... 😐
+Also pardon the (temporary) filler context–I don't have a whole lot of ideas of my own... 😐

 _Ahem_.
 I see you've managed to find my secret lair... _I bet the impeccable SEO helped_.

 It's alright to have a look around, but don't touch anything!<br>
 I kid, I kid...
 I've set up a [_blogish_](/thoughts) thing so you wouldn't get bored and some [geeky stats](/dashboard) about the site's visitors and site's performance metrics.

+This site's main purpose is to act as my personal playground for different web technologies.

 Since the site's styles make use of [CSS Custom Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) where possible, I'm hoping to add theming soon as well.
 Later I'd like you to have the control